kora-projects/kora-docs/mkdocs/docs/en/documentation/cache.md

         keyPrefix: "mykey" //(3)!
     ```

-    1. Sets the [expiration](https://redis.io/commands/psetex/) time when writing.
+    1. Sets the [expiration](https://redis.io/commands/psetex/) time when writing (optional)
-    2. When reading, sets the time [expiration](https://redis.io/commands/getex/)
+    2. When reading, sets the time [expiration](https://redis.io/commands/getex/) (optional)
-    3. Prefix a key in a specific cache to avoid key collisions within a Redis database, can be an empty string then keys will be without prefixes
+    3. Prefix a key in a specific cache to avoid key collisions within a Redis database, can be an empty string then keys will be without prefixes (**required**)

 ## Usage